-In a 24-dog Stake there must be no fewer than 20 runners and in a 12-dog Stake no fewer than 10 runners.
-For a dog to be entitled to the title of Field Trial Champion one of its wins must be in a Stake open to all breeds of Retriever.
+In a 24-dog stake there must be no fewer than 20 runners and in a One-day Stake no fewer than 10 runners.
+For a dog to be entitled to the title of Field Trial Champion one of its wins must be in a stake open to all breeds of Retriever.